bent10/remark-plugins/packages/code-jsx-renderer/readme.md

 # remark-code-jsx-renderer

-A [remark](https://github.com/remarkjs/remark) to render JSX code blocks using a custom renderer and components.
+A [remark](https://github.com/remarkjs/remark) plugin to render JSX code blocks using a custom renderer and components.
 This plugin is especially useful when you want to incorporate React JSX code directly into your Markdown documents and control how it's rendered.

 ## Install